Hajirabanu19/Rice_leaf_Detection/README.md

 * **Limited Dataset Size:** Addressed using data augmentation and transfer learning.
 * **Overfitting in CNN Models:** Controlled using early stopping and advanced models.
-* **Visual Similarity Between Diseases:** Mitigated using deep feature extraction from MobileNetV2.
+* **Visual Similarity Between Diseases:** Mitigated using deep feature extraction from MobileNet.

 ---

 ##  Final Conclusion

-MobileNetV2 outperformed all CNN-based approaches by achieving the highest validation accuracy and better generalization on limited data.
+MobileNet outperformed all CNN-based approaches by achieving the highest validation accuracy and better generalization on limited data.
 Prediction results on unseen images further confirmed its practical effectiveness, making it the most suitable model for rice leaf disease detection.

 ---